 Investment portfolios, risk, return, assets and liabilities.
 We often hear these terms when any financial topic comes under debate.
-But, what does any of that actually mean?
+But what does any of that mean?
 What is an investment portfolio?

 Before delving deeper into any financial terminology, we must first understand investment.

-Why do people invest and how do they go about it?
-In simple terms, investing is the process of spending resources in return for expected future profits.
+Why do people invest, and how do they go about it?
+Simply put, investing is spending resources in return for expected future profits.
 Even more simply put, investment is making your money “work for you”.

 What is an Investment?

-A more technical definition would refer to investment as a commitment of resources for a period of time in order to derive future profits that would compensate the initial spending of money and time, the risk investors take and the rate of expected inflation.
+A more technical definition would refer to investment as a commitment of resources for some time to derive future profits that would compensate for the initial spending of money and time, the risk investors take and the rate of expected inflation.

-The upfront money given in the form of capital, investment or seed money is perceived as a loan.
-An investor will only put their resources on the line if the generated income or return is seen as worthwhile.
+The upfront money given as capital, investment or seed money is perceived as a loan.
+Investors will only put their resources on the line if the generated income or return is worthwhile.

-The profits generated from initial investments are often referred to as ROI or return on investment.
-These returns take the form of dividends in stocks, coupons in bonds or interest in loans.
+The profits generated from initial investments are often called ROI or return on investment.
+These returns take the form of stock dividends, coupons in bonds or interest in loans.

-Return however, is not the only thing to consider when making investments.
-The volatility or the perceived level of risk involved in each investment opportunity is what ultimately decides the attractiveness of any financial venture.
+Return, however, is not the only thing to consider when making investments.
+The volatility or the perceived level of risk involved in each investment opportunity ultimately decides the attractiveness of any financial venture.

-People usually invest for one simple reason; foregoing a percentage of their consumption today in return for bigger profits tomorrow guarantees the flow of money continuously in the future if done right.
+People usually invest for one simple reason: foregoing a percentage of their consumption today for bigger profits.
+Tomorrow guarantees the flow of money continuously if done right.

 The Nature of Investment Portfolios

-The nature of the market worldwide is mostly dependent on the free cash flow activities, meaning that money is always circulating in the market.
-A viable investment is one that has good return relative to the initial investment and relative to its perceived risk.
+The nature of the market worldwide mostly depends on free cash flow activities, meaning that money always circulates in the market.
+A viable investment has a good return relative to the initial investment and its perceived risk.

 There are many ways to invest and many types of different investments that can be included in your portfolio.